The long-term accretion luminosity of V4641 Sgr through binary evolution simulations: implications for its ultrahigh-energy gamma-ray emission: Introduction

 Recently, extended ultrahigh-energy (UHE; photon energy $E>100\,$TeV) gamma-ray emission associated to V4641~Sgr \citep{LHAASO2025_microquasar, HAWC2024} has been discovered by the Large High Altitude Air Shower Observatory (LHAASO) and the High Altitude Water Cherenkov Observatory (HAWC), and extended TeV emission was recently reported by the High Energy Stereoscopic System (H.E.S.S.) \citep{HESS2025}.
 The gamma-ray source exhibits an elongated morphology with a projected size of $\sim 100$~pc, suggesting that a huge amount of energy in non-thermal particles has been injected from the BH-jet system.
-The gamma-ray spectrum peaks around 30\,TeV, extending up to $\sim 0.8$~PeV \citep{LHAASO2025_microquasar}, with a total gamma-ray luminosity of $1.3\times 10^{34}\,$erg/s in the UHE band, exceeding the observed luminosities of other PeV gamma-ray emitters, such as the Crab Nebula \citep{LHAASO2021_Crab}, Cygnus Bubble \citep{LHAASO2024_CB}, and Cygnus~X-3 \citep{LHAASO2025_X3}, by about one order of magnitude.
-It suggests V4641~Sgr to be the most powerful PeVatrons known to date.
+The gamma-ray spectrum peaks around 30\,TeV, extending up to $\sim 0.8$~PeV \citep{LHAASO2025_microquasar}, with a total gamma-ray luminosity of $1.3\times 10^{34}\,$erg/s in the UHE band, exceeding the observed luminosities of other PeV gamma-ray emitters, such as some young PWNe \citep{LHAASO2021_Crab, LHAASO2026_J1849}, Cygnus Bubble \citep{LHAASO2024_CB}, and Cygnus~X-3 \citep{LHAASO2025_X3}, by about one order of magnitude.
+V4641~Sgr seems to be the most powerful Galactic PeVatrons known.